mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology-archive.md

 #### Coding Game Design Themes

-NOTE THIS IS NOT REALLY USED IN DATA - thus make minimal

 The process of learning game making through deepening your knowledge of game elements is explored  by Jesse Schnell -@schellArtGameDesign2008.

 Coding based on the game elements that are being added to the game serves to xxx ?

-As way of coding initially I considered the MDA framework for the simplicity and the focus on the user experience being taken into account.
+As way of coding initially I considered the MDA framework for the simplicity.

 - mechanics
 - aesthetics